-1 SRC_ALPHA_SATURATE is valid only for source RGB and alpha blending functions for the destination RGB and alpha functions.
-The initial constant blend color is (R, G, B, A) = (0, 0, 0, 0).
+The initial blend equations for RGB and alpha are both FUNC_ADD.
+The initial blending functions are ONE for the source RGB and alpha functions and ZERO for the destination RGB and alpha functions.
+The initial constant blend color is (R,G,B,A)=(0,0,0,0).
 Initially, blending is disabled for all draw buffers.